chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

 Here, for every year increase in subject's age, we expect the baseline hazard to be multiplied by a factor of 1.1.
 This is equivalent to saying that each year of life increases the hazard of death by 10%.

 R output also provides the exponentiated negative coefficient.
 To my understanding, that just allows you to compare the no-IV drug-use group relative to the baseline hazard of the IV drug-use group.
-So, a drug-free history reduces your hazard of death by AIDS by 9.3% or 100 \* (exp(-0.0974255)-1).
+So, a drug-free history reduces your hazard of death by AIDS by 9.3% or 100 \* (exp(-0.0974255)-1) at all time points.

 I tested for an exponential function of age (age + I(age^2)), but the quadratic term was not significant.

 #### Summary of Cox Proportional Hazard Models

-If the proportional hazards assumption holds (or, is assumed to hold) then it is possible to estimate the effect parameter(s) without any consideration of the hazard function.
-This is in contrast to parametric models (discussed next) that require explicitly modeling the hazard function.
+If the proportional hazards assumption holds (or, is assumed to hold) then it is possible to estimate the effect of parameter(s) without any consideration of the baseline hazard function.
+This is in contrast to parametric models (discussed next).

 ### Parametric Accelerated Failure Time (AFT) Models

 Next, we fit a parametric survival regression model.
 These are location-scale models for an arbitrary transform of the time variable; the most common cases use a log transformation, leading to accelerated failure time models.
 First, we assume the outcome has an exponential distribution--a good baseline distribution to start with (simplifies calculations).
-I think an exponential distribution implies a constant hazard.
+The exponential distribution implies a constant hazard rate.
 Finally, I model with the log-logistic transformation.
 This is one of the more popular transformations because, unlike the Weibull distribution, it can exhibit a non-monotonic hazard function which increases at early times and decreases at later times.
 It also has a closed form solution that speeds up computation (important because of the consequences of censoring).
 The advantage of the Weibull (and by extention the exponential), of course, is that it can be parameterised as a PH model or an AFT model.
-Other possible functions include log normal, gamma and inverse gaussian functions.
+In other words, the Weibull family can be interpreted as affecting the risk of event occurance or the duration of the lifespan.
+Other less desirable functions include log normal, gamma and inverse gaussian functions.

 ``` r
 attach(hmohiv)